ajwelch4/dwh-migration-tools/client/README.md

 Every input SQL file will have a corresponding output file under the same name in the output directory.

-The default value of input dir is `client/input`.
+The default value of input dir is `input`.
 To override it, add the flag `--input path/to/input_dir` when running the above command.

-The default value of output dir that stores the outputs of a translation job is `client/output`.
+The default value of output dir that stores the outputs of a translation job is `output`.
 To override it, add the flag `--output path/to/output_dir` when running the above command.

 Example command of overriding the default input/output directory.
 ```
-bin/dwh-migration-client --input path/to/input_dir --output path/to/output_dir
+dwh-migration-client --input path/to/input_dir --output path/to/output_dir
 ```

 ### [Optional] macros replacement mapping